-UHPSI at Yale partnered with Noble Research Institute in Ardmore, Oklahoma to offer students participation in a 4- day field-based, field trip.
-Trip will take place during March 20-25, 2022.
-Noble’s Land Stewardship team is skilled in prescribed burn implementation, landowner engagement, range and wildlife management, and regenerative ranching.
+UHPSI at Yale School of the Environment partnered with Noble Research Institute in Ardmore, Oklahoma to offer Yale students participation in a 4- day field-based, land management trip.
+The field trip will take place during March 20-25, 2022.
+Noble’s Land Stewardship team is skilled in regenerative ranching, prescribed burn implementation, landowner engagement, range and wildlife management.

 Students will spend 4 days in the field and activities are likely to include the following (weather permitting):

 – Plan and implement grazing strategies and assess impact